mbclawson/mbclawson.github.io/content/about.md

 I'm Matt Clawson.
 I have a _very_ strong aversion to job titles, but you can think of me as a data engineer through and through.
 I have a _real_ passion in designing data workflows that index on simplicity and impact.

-Currently, I focus on designing and implementing robust data pipelines, optimizing database performance, and creating analytics solutions that creates **_real_** value in business.
+Currently, I focus on designing and implementing robust data pipelines, optimizing database performance, and creating analytics solutions that create **_real_** value.

 ## Experience
 2016 → 2025 **data**